Israel declares war and approves 'significant' steps to retaliate for surprise attack by Hamas

 A line of Israelis snaked outside a central Israel police station to supply DNA samples and other means that could help identify missing family members.
 Israeli TV news aired a stream of accounts from relatives of captive or missing Israelis who wept and begged for assistance and information.

 In Gaza, the tiny enclave of 2.3 million people sealed off by an Israeli-Egyptian blockade for 16 years since the Hamas takeover, residents feared an intensified onslaught.
 Israeli strikes flattened a number of residential buildings.
-More than 20,000 people who fled their homes crowded into schools run by the U.N. agency for Palestinian refugees, UNWRA, the agency said.
+Some 74,000 displaced Gazans were staying in 64 shelters, with the number expected to increase.
+The U.N. agency for Palestinian refugees, UNWRA, said a school sheltering more than 225 people took a direct hit.
+It did not say where the fire came from.

-Several Israeli media outlets, citing rescue service officials, said at least 600 people have been killed in Israel, including 44 soldiers.
-The Gaza Health Ministry said 313 people, including 20 children, were killed in the territory.
+Several Israeli media outlets, citing rescue service officials, said at least 700 people have been killed in Israel, including 44 soldiers.
+The Gaza Health Ministry said 413 people, including 78 children and 41 women, were killed in the territory.
 Some 2,000 people have been wounded on each side.
 An Israeli official said security forces have killed 400 militants and captured dozens more.

-An exchange of fire in northern Israel with the Lebanese militant group Hezbollah raised fears of a spread of the conflict.
+The exchange of fire with Hezbollah added to concern that the conflict could spread.
 Hezbollah fired dozens of rockets and shells Sunday at three Israeli positions in a disputed area along the border, and the Israeli military fired back using armed drones.
 Two children were lightly wounded by broken glass on the Lebanese side, according to the nearby Marjayoun Hospital.

 The Israeli military said the situation since was calm after the exchange.